sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 - Nic Weber (nmweber@uw.edu) University of Washington

 ## Workshop Format (tentative)
-The proposed workshop will follow a full-day mini-conference format, with an agenda focused on presenting and workshopping research papers.
-The workshop will also include keynote talks from two experts in the field: Dr. Amelia Acker, and Dr. Ryan Shaw.
+The proposed workshop will follow a mini-conference format, with an agenda focused on presenting and workshopping research papers.
+The workshop will take place across two days - October 22nd and 23rd (1-5pm EST) and include keynote talks from two experts in the field: Dr. Amelia Acker, and Dr. Ryan Shaw.
 The workshop will culminate in a forward-looking collaborative discussion about a conceptual modeling research agenda for information science.